sehaj11-007/Induction_report/README.md

 🕒 12:30 to 1:30.

-ismeet sir solving  the general alplitude of english and math
+ismeet sir solving  the general alplitude of english and math .

 🕓1:30 to 2:30.

-rajveer attend our lecture of chemistry she teaches us about water chemistry and telling us about the marking scheme in first year and also about chemistry lab
+rajveer attend our lecture of chemistry she teaches us about water chemistry and telling us about the marking scheme in first year and also about chemistry lab.

 🕥2:30 to 3:30pm

-nisha mam attend our lecture of professional english communication mam tell us about the syllabus
+nisha mam attend our lecture of professional english communication mam tell us about the syllabus .

 🕓3:30 to 4:30.

-we meet our mentor .
+we meet our mentor . mam add us in mentoring group.

 DAY-9